decaf-emu/decaf-emu/BUILDING.md

 ## Troubleshooting

 decaf-emu builds on github actions CI - so a good reference on how to build is always the CI script itself [.github/workflows/ccpp.yml](https://github.com/decaf-emu/decaf-emu/blob/master/.github/workflows/ccpp.yml)

-Often conan requires updating to the latest version to fix various issues, so if it is failing to install dependencies then be sure to `pip install --upgrade conan` / `brew upgrade conan` / update conan manually.